-- Exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - Both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use; and - Both the seller and buyer seek to maximize their gains, and neither can take advantage of the exigencies of the other.
+- Exposed for sale in the open market with a reasonable time for the seller to find a purchaser; - Both the seller and the buyer know of all the uses and purposes to which the property is adapted and for which it is capable of being used and of the enforceable restrictions on its use; and - Both the seller and buyer seek to maximize their gains, and neither is in a position to take advantage of the exigencies of the other.

-The Tax Code defines special appraisal provisions for the valuation of residential homestead property (§23.23), productivity (§23.41), real property inventory (§23.12), dealer inventory (§23.121, §23.124, §23.1241 and §23.127), or restricted use properties (§23.83) and allocation of interstate property (§23.03).
+The Tax Code defines special appraisal provisions for the valuation of residential homestead property (§23.23), productivity (§23.41), real property inventory (§23.12), dealer inventory (§23.121, 23.124, 23.1241 and 23.127), or restricted use properties (§23.83) and allocation of interstate property (§23.03).
 The owner of real property inventory may elect to have the inventory appraised at its market value as of September 1st of the year preceding the tax year to which the appraisal applies by filing an application with the chief appraiser requesting that the inventory be appraised as of September 1st.

 The tax code, under §25.18, requires each appraisal district to implement a plan to update appraised values for real property at a minimum of once every three years.
-The district's eurrent policy is to review appraised value as well as a physical re-inspection of all property performed done annually. at least once every two years Values are subject to change depending on the result of these reviews.
-Properties in Paris ISD and North Lamar ISD were inspected in 2019.
-Chisum ISD, Prairiland ISD and Roxton ISD were inspected in 2018.
+The district's current policy is to review appraised value annually, and values are subject to change depending on the result of the review, with a physical re-inspection done annually.
+Properties in Paris ISD, North Lamar ISD, Chisum ISD, and Prairiland ISD were inspected in 2020.
 Land values are systematically reviewed and changed if necessary, during our scheduled reappraisal cycles.
-Business personal property, utilities, large commercial properties and heavy industrial properties are also appraised on an annual basis every year.
+Business personal property, utilities, large commercial properties and heavy industrial properties are appraised every year.